javacc/javacc-8/docs/faq.md

 <br>

-### There's an error in the input, so why doesn't my parser throw a ParseException?
+### There is an error in the input, so why does not my parser throw a ParseException?

 ---